 If you realize you may not be doing enough to prepare for the future, but you’re having a hard time saving more, there’s a step you can take will probably help.
 And it’s pretty simple.
 Use a free online calculator to run some numbers and find out how much you really should be setting aside each month for your later years.
 It seems to motivate people to save more.

-According to the EBRI, less than half of all of today’s workers have taken that step, but those that have tend to set higher savings goals and feel more confident about their financial future.
+According to the EBRI, less than half of all of today’s workers have taken that step, but those that have tend to set higher savings goals, do what it takes to free up cash flow to set aside more for the later years, and end up feeling more confident about their financial future.

 Schwab offers one of the simplest free online retirement calculators.
 In just a few minutes, you can see whether you’re on track toward a solid financial future, and you can easily change certain assumptions to see what it would take to make the numbers work better.